Superjarodd/lottery-design-1/README.md

-# "Lottery" Design Patterns for Ethereum and Hyperledger
+# "Lottery" Designs for Ethereum and Hyperledger

 ## Table of Contents
 <!-- TOC -->